Joty46/KutiBari/README.md

 We have observed that some the business organizations for example “Aarong” they collects their products from the rural women and sell their products at a high price but the rural women are paid a small portion of the dividend .
-So we have tried to  design a system that will provide a platform for the rural women to sell their products in their expected price .
+So we have tried to  design a system that will provide a platform for the rural women to sell their products in their expected price .Moreover, we notice that the rural women have different types of skills .
+But in most cases there is lack of opportunities , so they remains unemployed .
+This system will provide them the opportunity to become self-reliance .

 As the business organizations sell their product at a high price so middle class people can’t afford them .
 But by using the system they will be able to buy the tasteful products in reasonable price .